Chin-Chin Gutierrez

-Carminia Lourdes Cynthia Arnaldo Gutierrez (born November 22, 1969), better known as Chin-Chin Gutierrez, is a Filipina actress and environmentalist.
+Carminia Lourdes Cynthia Arnaldo Gutierrez (born November 22, 1971), better known as Chin-Chin Gutierrez, is a Filipina actress and environmentalist.

-Gutierrez starred in a number of films during the 1990s, among them are Maalaala Mo Kaya: The Movie (1994) with Aiko Melendez and Richard Gomez, Sa Aking Mga Kamay (1998) with Christopher de Leon and Aga Muhlach and April, May and June with Agot Isidro and Alma Concepcion in 1998 for Star Cinema.
+Gutierrez starred in a number of films during the 1990s, among them are Maalaala Mo Kaya: The Movie (1994), Sa Aking Mga Kamay (1996) and April, May and June (1998) for Star Cinema.

 Personal life

-Gutierrez is the daughter of botanist Dr. Hermes Gutierrez and painter Cecilia Arnaldo.
+Gutierrez is the daughter of botanist Hermes Gutierrez and painter Cecilia Arnaldo.
+Cecilia was a former Franciscan nun who served in Italy.

-She earned her bachelor's degree in communication arts from Miriam College and was enrolled in a combined MA/PhD program in organizational development (major in transformative spirituality) at the Southeast Asia Interdisciplinary Development Institute (SAIDI), recently completing the same.
+She earned her bachelor's degree in communication arts, graduated CumLaude from Miriam College and was enrolled in a combined MA/PhD program in organizational development (major in transformative spirituality) at the Southeast Asia Interdisciplinary Development Institute (SAIDI), recently completing the same.

+Career

+Gutierrez was initially known for her television commercials.
+She had a break in televesion when she starred in the 1992 series Noli me Tangere by director Eddie Romero.
+Billed as Maria Jose Arnaldo, she played the role of Maria Clara.

+Gutierrez is noted for playing antagonistic roles in the ABS-CBN television series Dahil May Isang Ikaw and Maging Sino Ka Man.
+She also had roles in feature films.
+Her last television appearance was in 2010.

-Gutierrez endorsed Pantene Shampoo in 1995.
-She retired from acting in 2010.
+She retired from acting in 2015.

 Advocacy

 Gutierrez is the founding chair and president of the ecological foundation Alaga LAHAT, which she created in 2006.
 This organization was a member of the Eco-Waste Coalition.
 Previous to having her own group, she was also a founding member and officer of Mother Earth Foundation.

 A vegetarian, she starred in an ad for PETA Asia-Pacific in which she said that "fish are friends, not food".